datsci25/bwsi_ai_intro/README.md

    Experimented with various k values (such as 2) Changed train/test split from original 80/20 to 90/10 to observe how accuracy was affected Accuracy increased to 98.33%
+3) **Sentiment Analysis Project**
+   Experimented with sklearn in deepnote
+   Inserting text to classify sentiment as positive, neutral, or negative I plan to expand on this project by doing multiple larger batches of text